 Benefit or Tax Relief and How it Helps Workers/Families Do LGBT Workers/Families Have Equal Access?
 Impact on LGBT Workers and Their Families Cost of Being Denied This Benefit Health Benefits Individual Health Insurance Coverage (Employer-Based) Provides access to basic and condition- related care.
 Individual Coverage Through Employers (in all 50 states + D.C.)
-Individual Workers Individual Workers have equal access to benefit, yet transgender workers often denied care Unequal access to individual benefits.
+Individual Workers Individual workers have equal access to benefit, yet transgender workers often denied care Unequal access to individual benefits.
 Transgender employees may face denials ranging from basic care to transition-related care.
 Transgender workers in particular may need to forgo care or pay out- of-pocket.
 LGBT workers have higher rates of chronic illnesses and psychological distress.
 LGBT workers of color are at highest risk for health disparities.
 Family Health Insurance Coverage (Employer-Based) Provides health insurance for spouses/ partners and/ or children of an employee.
-Family Coverage Through Self-Insured Employers (in all 50 states + D.C.)
+Family Coverage Through Self-Insured Employers Cin all 50 states + D.C.)
 Children Spouse or Partner Children Only legal opposite-sex spouse Only legal children Unequal access to family benefits.
 Employers offering family benefits to employees are not required to offer benefits to LGBT families.
 Private insurance for a family may range from \$5,076 to \$7,615 annually. ^{u,175} Family Coverage Through Fully Insured Employers (in states without relationship recognition) Spouse or Partner Children Image: Construction of the state sta Unequal access to family benefits.
 Employers offering family benefits to employees are not required to offer benefits to LGBT families.
-Private insurance for a family may range from \$5,076 to \$7,615 annually. ^v Family Coverage Through Fully Insured Employers (in states with marriage or comprehensive relationship recognition, excluding Nevada) ^W Spouse or Partner Children Image: Complex state of the stat Equal access to family benefits.
-LGBT workers offered same family benefits as non-LGBT workers. ^x
+Private insurance for a family may range from \$5,076 to \$7,615 annually. ^v Family Coverage Through Fully Insured Employers (in states with marriage or comprehensive relationship recognition, excluding Nevada) ^w Spouse or Partner Children Any spouse/partner in a legally recognized relationship Any child whose parents are in a legally recognized relationship Equal access to family benefits.
+LGBT workers offered same family benefits as non-LGBT workers.